-University Writing Center
+University Writing Center:

-The University of Pittsburgh Writing Center provides one-on-one tutoring to Pitt students seeking help with their writing.
-If you are a campus-based student, you may set up a face-to-face appointment using the online scheduler.If you are a Pitt Online student, please send an email to email@example.com to schedule an appointment.
+If you are a Pitt Online student, please send an email to email@example.com to schedule an appointment.
 Online tutoring sessions will be conducted in real time by means of a Web-conferencing tool.
 Students may schedule one hour-long session per week.
 If you miss a scheduled session without notifying the Writing Center in advance, you will not be permitted to schedule further appointments.

-University of Pittsburgh Testing Center
+University of Pittsburgh Testing Center:

 Some courses at Pitt Online may require students to complete an examination under proctored supervision.
 The University of Pittsburgh Testing Center will contact each student individually approximately three weeks ahead of the exam to assist you with locating a proctoring facility that's convenient for you.
 Once a proctoring facility is identified, students may schedule a testing session that fits their schedule.
 Click Testing Center for more information.